jakky1/webview_win_floating/README.md

 - support fullscreen

 Limitations:
-- all the Flutter widgets will be covered (invisible) by the webview (only in Windows)
+- all the Flutter widgets cannot show on top of the webview (only in Windows)
 - focus switch between webview and flutter widgets is not support (only in Windows)